JonathanMEdwards/subtext10/doc/language.md

 Subtext doesn’t have function types or higher-order values.
 Two values have the same type if they have the same data type and all embedded code is equal (modulo internal paths).
 Value equality requires type equality, so equal values are behaviorally equivalent, i.e. referentially transparent.

 Generic (parametrically typed) functions are defined with inputs using the special top value `anything`.
-For example the `&` function to add items to an array has the signature:
+For example the `&` function to add items to an array has the definition:

 ```
 & = do {
-  input: array {anything}    // input must be an array
+  input: array{anything}    // input must be an array of some kind
   item: input[]             // item must match array template
+  builtin &                 // execute builtin function
 }
 array{0} & 1      // this will insert 1
 array{0} & ''	  // this will report a type mismatch static error